The route from Chennai to Bangalore

 Since I didn’t have anything to do or anyone to talk to I elapsed into my favorite pastime – daydreaming.
 I was missing all the delicacies that would have been prepared the next day if my mother had been home as it would be Gokulashtami.
 Then I realized I didn’t have anything with me to offer to God for the festival.
 I made a mental note to buy something on my way back from station.
 It was just then that the Muslim lady caught my eye and smiled.
 I smiled back so as to not look rude.

 She happened to be waiting for the response as she started talking to me and pouring questions on me about where I was going, was I alone, who were there in my family etc. To keep myself safe from giving out too much about me to a complete stranger I repeated the same questions to her and she seemed more than happy to tell me about herself.
-She was from Ambattur and was going to Bangalore to visit her sister, who had just delivered her fourth child – a boy.
-She told me that she had only one daughter and couldn’t have anymore because of some medical problem.
+She was from Ambattur and was going to Bangalore

 Her husband though very loving disliked his daughter due to his orthodox views.
 He didn’t want her to study and wanted to get her married soon to absolve himself of the responsibility.
 The mother had other dreams.
 She wanted her daughter to study and at the least finish her graduation.
 She wasn’t sure how to convince her husband about the necessity of education for her daughter.
 She herself being illiterate felt she had been exploited and didn’t want the same to happen to her daughter.